msann0510/soc-analyst-learning/00-Fundamental/01-What-is-Cybersecurity.md

 3. List five categories of digital assets.
 Why is a digital identity considered an asset?
 4. List the four primary objectives of cybersecurity.
 5. What are the main responsibilities of an SOC analyst?

+# 🎯 Mini Project
+### Case Study:
+- A company has an e-commerce website
+- A customer database
+- Corporate email
+- A file server
+- 20 employee laptops
+- Office Wi-Fi.
+### Task - Group all these assets into the following categories:
+1. Data
+2. Device
+3. Network
+4. Application
+5. Identity.
+#### - Select the three assets you believe are most critical to secure first.
+Explain your reasoning.